Hudson Valley tours, parks, museums & attractions

 At 212 feet above water and 1.28 miles long, the Walkway Over the Hudson is the longest, elevated pedestrian bridge in the world, offering walkers, hikers, bicyclists and those with disabilities spectacular views of the Hudson River Valley.

 Known as ‘America’s Biggest Little Waterpark’, SplashDown Beach Water Park features water rides for kids of all ages and fun for the whole family.
 During those hot, humid days, it’s the perfect place to bring the kids to cool off during summer break!

 19 Old Route 9 West, Fishkill, NY 12524

 Hudson - Athens Lighthouse

 An architectural gem built-in 1874, it served as a manned lighthouse until the 1960’s.
 The lighthouse is located in the Hudson River just south of Athens and is visible from the Athens Riverfront Park.
 Tours are available on second Saturdays, July through October.

 Zoom Flume Water Park

 NY’s #1 Family Water Park!
-Feauturing “Typhoon Twister”, Wave Pool, Wild River, Lazy River and many other water attractions.
+Featuring “Typhoon Twister”, Wave Pool, Wild River, Lazy River, and many other water attractions.
 One low admission for an entire day of water fun.
 Food courts and gift shop.
 Private cabanas available.
 Open every day, mid-June through Labor Day.
 Call for group rates.

 20 Shady Glen Rd., East Durham, NY 12423